vocdoni/davinci-sdk/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+The AGPL-3.0 is a copyleft license that requires anyone who distributes your code or a derivative work to make the source available under the same terms.
+If your application is a web service, users interacting with it remotely must also be able to access the source code.

 ## 🆘 Support